Tampa Bay Lightning Reassign Forward Cory Conacher to Syracuse Crunch

 SYRACUSE, N.Y. - The Tampa Bay Lightning have reassigned forward Cory Conacher to the Syracuse Crunch, vice president and general manager Julien BriseBois announced today.

 Conacher, 29, has skated in three games with the Lightning this season, posting one assist and two penalty minutes.
-The 5-foot-8, 185-pound forward has also appeared in 16 games with the Crunch in 2019-20, recording five goals and 12 points to go along with 17 penalty minutes.
+He's appeared in 192 career NHL games, registering 28 goals and 75 points to go along with 116 penalty minutes.
+The 5-foot-8, 185-pound forward has also appeared in 18 games with the Crunch in 2019-20, recording six goals and 13 points to go along with 19 penalty minutes.
 The Burlington, Ontario native ranks fourth on Syracuse for both goals and points.

 Single game tickets and packages for the 2019-20 season are on sale now and can be purchased in person at the Crunch office located inside the War Memorial Arena at 800 S. State St. in Syracuse, by calling the office at 315-473-4444 or online through Ticketmaster.
 For the latest Crunch news, visit www.syracusecrunch.com or follow the club on Facebook (www.facebook.com/syracusecrunch), Twitter (@SyracuseCrunch) and Instagram (@syracusecrunch) using #SyrCrunch.